Crystal City station (VRE)

-Crystal City station is a commuter rail station in the Crystal City section of Arlington, Virginia, located near the George Washington Memorial Parkway and Ronald Reagan National Airport.
-It is served by the Fredericksburg Line and Manassas Line of the Virginia Railway Express system.
+Crystal City station is a commuter rail station in the Crystal City section of Arlington County, Virginia, located near the George Washington Memorial Parkway and Ronald Reagan Washington National Airport.
+It is served by the Fredericksburg Line and Manassas Line of the Virginia Railway Express (VRE) system.
 VRE plans to rebuild the station nearby to accommodate longer trains and increased service.